TimMangan/App-Info/docs/Windows/Techsmith/Camtasia/InstallConfigure.md

 * Edge Webview2 Dependency may install into Program Files (x86).
 * Program Data (Common AppData) is used.
 * The C:\Users\Public\Techsmith folder is used for licensing.
-* There are two shortcuts, one for Studio and the other the Recorder.
+* There are two shortcuts, one for Studio and the other the Recorder, plus a duplicate for studio on the desktop.
 * There are 9 FTAs, mostly with a Shell Integration Verb command.
 * There is a shell extension for ContextMenu for the .trec FTA.
 * There are two protocol handlers.
 * There are no services.
 * There are fonts.
+* HKLM and HKCU registry is used  (for example: HKLM\Software\Techsmith\Camtasia Studio\22.0\CheckForUpdateEnable = DWORD 0/1).